arnetheduck/nph/README.md

 * diffs are kept at a minimum
   * diff-inducing constructs such as vertical alignment are avoided, for more productive merges
+  * formatting the same code again results in no differences
 * it broadly follows the [Status Nim style guide](https://status-im.github.io/nim-style-guide/) and [NEP1](https://nim-lang.org/docs/nep1.html)
   * this is tool aimed at making collaboration easier, with others and your future self
-  * where NEP1 contradicts itself, see above
+  * where NEP1 contradicts itself or these priorities, these priorities have precedence

 The formatting rules are loosely derived from other formatters that already have gone through the journey of debating what "pleasing to read" might mean while